CPS-IT/handlebars/Documentation/Configuration/Variables/Index.rst

 content such as e-mail addresses or names/labels/etc.

-The standard `HandlebarsRenderer` provides the possibility to specify an array :php:`$defaultData` for this purpose.
+The standard `HandlebarsRenderer` provides the possibility to specify an array :php:`$rootContext` for this purpose.
 This data is merged with the concrete render data during each rendering and passed on to the `Renderer`.

 ..  _configure-default-data: